ArcanaFramework/arcana/docs/source/index.rst

-Arcana_ (Abstraction of Repository-Centric ANAlysis) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on Pydra_.
+Arcana_ (Abstraction of Repository-Centric ANAlysis) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on the Pydra_ workflow engine.

-Arcana_ interacts closely with a data stores (repositories), storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
-Data stores can either be file systems, XNAT_ repositories, and support is available for reading and writing BIDS_ formatted datasets.
+Arcana_ interacts closely with a data stores (e.g. repositories), storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Currently, data stores can either be file systems or XNAT_ repositories.

 Analysis workflows are constructed and executed using the Pydra_ package, and can either be run locally or submitted to HPC schedulers using Pydra_'s execution plugins.
-For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing the workflow graph.
+For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing a combined workflow graph.

 User/Developer Guide